If your baby is less than 24 hours old and you suspect they have jaundice, seek immediate medical attention by contacting your GP or 111.

 Check the colour of your baby’s wee and poo.
 Normal urine (wee) is colourless and not persistently darker than you would expect, and a couple of days after birth, your baby’s poo should be a yellow colour.
 If you think there may be a problem, talk to your midwife or health visitor straightaway.
 This applies at any age, and whether there is jaundice present or not.

-If your baby still has jaundice at two weeks old (or three weeks old if they were born before 37 weeks), your midwife or health visitor will arrange for your baby to have a blood and urine (wee) test so more serious medical problems can be ruled out.
+If your baby still has jaundice at two weeks old (or three weeks old if they were born before 37 weeks), your midwife or health visitor will arrange for your baby to have a blood and urine (wee) test (known as a prolonged jaundice screen) so more serious medical problems can be ruled out.

 In some cases this might require them to have phototherapy – a treatment which involves shining ultraviolet light on the baby’s skin.
 Don’t try and recreate this by exposing your baby to direct sunlight.
 It won’t work in the same way, and could lead to sunburn or overheating.